wigy/chronicles_of_angular/README.md

 ### Done

+* Add class name as a part of each prototype.
 * Support Type instance initialization directly from the constructor.
-* Add class name as a part of each prototype.
+* Change the Data initialization pattern to use Type instances.
+* New TypeList to contain instances of defined other type.

 ### Not Yet Done

 * New TypeOptions to contain options with validation.
-* New TypeList to contain instances of defined other type.
 * New TypeDict to contain generic object container.

 ## Future Ideas

 * Data persistence interface `coe.store`.
 * Data handling system to generate pre-loaded file to contain all data (use CoG build).